 Our success depends in part on our continued ability to attract, retain and motivate highly qualified management and employees.
-In February 2022 we announced a restructuring to advance corporate strategy and focus on key ophthalmology programs.
-As a result, additional unplanned loss of personnel, may occur despite our efforts to retain management and employees.
-Continued disruption caused by the transition or by the loss of ongoing services of any other members of our management or employees could delay or prevent the successful development of our ongoing programs, initiation or completion of our planned clinical studies or the commercialization of our current drug candidates or any future drug candidates.
+In February 2022, we announced a restructuring to advance corporate strategy and focus on key ophthalmology programs.
+As a result of the restructuring and other factors, additional unplanned loss of personnel may occur despite our efforts to retain management and employees.
+Additionally, continued disruption caused by the transition or by the loss of ongoing services of any other members of our management or employees could delay or prevent the successful development of our ongoing programs, initiation or completion of our planned clinical studies or the commercialization of our current drug candidates or any future drug candidates.
 Competition for qualified personnel in the biotechnology and pharmaceuticals field is intense due to the limited number of individuals who possess the skills and experience required by our industry, and we may not be able to adequately address attrition, including unplanned, attrition, and as a result, the timely completion of our clinical trials could be jeopardized.
+Further, our ability to attract and retain highly qualified management and employees relies in part on our ability to offer competitive compensation and equity packages to such key personnel.
+We use restricted stock units, or RSUs, and stock options as a key component of compensation for key employees in order to align employee interests with the interests of our stockholder, provide competitive compensation packages, and encourage employee retention.
+Our stock price volatility or lack of positive performance may cause periods of time during which option exercise prices might be less than the sale price of our common stock or the value of RSUs might be less competitive, which may lessen the retentive attributes of these awards.
+We are also limited as to the number of equity awards that we may grant under our stock plans, and we are unsure how effective different stock-based awards with differe